AOT-Technologies/node-wire/docs/toolhive_agent_scenario.md

 }
 ```

 Replace `<PORT>` with the port shown in ToolHive UI.
-The four Node Wire connector tools will appear in Claude's tool sidebar automatically.
+The five Node Wire connector tools will appear in Claude's tool sidebar automatically.

 ### Cursor